usnistgov/trec-browser/browser/src/docs/trec22/federated/overview.md

 {==

 The TREC Federated Web Search track is intended to promote research related to federated search in a realistic web setting, and hereto provides a large data collection gathered from a series of online search engines.
 This overview paper discusses the results of the first edition of the track, FedWeb 2013.
 The focus was on basic challenges in federated search: (1) resource selection, and (2) results merging.
-After an overview of the provided data collection and the relevance judgments for the test topics, the participants’ individual approaches and results on both tasks are discussed.
-Promising research directions and an outlook on the 2014 edition of the track are provided as well.

 ==}